Frequently Asked Questions

 Proof of education and experience is the most important information that a trainer can give you, and that information should be easily accessible.
 It's not information that a trainer should make difficult for you to find.
 And, it should be readily visible on the website.
 Lots of people like to claim that they are certified dog trainer.
 In reality, most are not.

 Understand that abbreviations after a trainer's name, such as "CDBC" (Certified Dog Behavior Consultant) and "APDT" (Association of Pet Dog Trainers), do not necessarily indicate specialized education.
-Membership in dog training professional societies (that allows a trainer to pay a fee and place letters after his name) does not equal formal education.
-Ask the trainer about his formal education, how many hours he spent obtaining it, and where it was obtained.
-Be concerned about individuals who apparently have no education whatsoever or are self-taught.
+Membership in dog training professional societies (that allows a trainer to pay a fee and place letters after their name) does not equal formal education.

 Do not confuse "dog handling" with training experience.
 Some individuals who were dog handlers prior to purchasing a franchise business, or starting their own, may include their years of "handling" as "training" experience.
 An experienced, good trainer will have years dedicated to learning to train dogs, not just handle them in the show ring.
 Also, be aware that a love of animals is not all that is required to be a trainer.